arya020595/rural-tourism-frontend/README.md

 # 1. Install dependencies
 npm install --legacy-peer-deps

-# 2. Start the development server
+# 2. Start the development server (Ionic - port 8100)
+npx ionic serve

+# Or use Angular CLI (port 4200)
 npx ng serve --open

-# The app will open at http://localhost:4200
+# The app will open at http://localhost:8100 (Ionic) or http://localhost:4200 (Angular)
 ```

 > ⚠️ **Note**: Make sure your backend API is running at `http://localhost:3000/api` before starting the application.